Quantization Robustness of Monotone Operator Equilibrium Networks: Conclusions

 \section{Conclusions}

 We have analyzed the effect of weight quantization on monotone operator equilibrium networks through spectral perturbation of the monotone inclusion.
 The monotonicity margin~$m$ emerges as the single quantity governing robustness to quantization: convergence of the forward and backward solvers is guaranteed provided $\norm{\DW}_2 < m$ (Theorem~\ref{thm:weight_quant_bound}), the equilibrium displacement satisfies $\norm{\zqstar - \zstar}_2 \le (\norm{\DW}_2/m)\norm{\zqstar}_2$ (Theorem~\ref{thm:equilibrium_displacement}), and the relative condition number $\kappaRel = \norm{W}_2/m$ links bit-width to forward error (Theorem~\ref{thm:condition_number}).
-Experiments confirm a phase transition at the predicted threshold and show the displacement bound holds in $91$--$99\%$ of test samples with a conservative factor of $3$--$5\times$.
+Experiments confirm a phase transition at the predicted threshold and show the displacement bound holds on every tested sample across 6--16 bits, with a conservative factor of $3$--$10\times$.
 Quantization-aware training recovers convergence at 4~bits where post-training quantization fails, enabled by the backward-pass guarantee of Theorem~\ref{thm:backward_quantized}.

-The present analysis is limited to uniform symmetric quantization of a single-layer MonDEQ.
-Natural extensions include per-channel and mixed-precision schemes, multi-layer architectures, and margin-aware regularization during quantization-aware training to enforce a target bit-width a priori.
-An important open question is whether the behavioral guarantees of MonDEQ-based controllers \cite{revay_lipschitz_2020, revay_recurrent_2024} remain valid under weight quantization; the present perturbation bounds are a first step toward such results.
+The analysis is limited to uniform symmetric quantization of a single-layer MonDEQ; natural extensions include per-channel and mixed-precision schemes, multi-layer architectures, and margin-aware regularization.
+An important open question is whether the structural guarantees of equilibrium-based control components survive weight quantization.
+Recurrent equilibrium networks (RENs)~\cite{revay_recurrent_2024} --- the related dynamic architecture in which equilibrium-based controllers are currently deployed~\cite{junnarkar_synthesis_2022, wang_learning_2022} --- are the natural next target, and the bounds here are a first step.
+Another avenue for future work is to extend these results to realizations of MonDEQs on quantized analog hardware \cite{chaffey_circuit_2025}.